Nordstrom Black Friday deals: up to 60% off Our Place, Adidas, Calvin Klein and more

 When is Black Friday 2022?

-Black Friday 2022 falls on Friday, November 25.
+Black Friday 2022 begins tomorrow, Friday, November 25.
 Cyber Monday 2022 will take place on Monday, November 28.
 Thanksgiving is the last Thursday of November, and each year Black Friday occurs the day following, with Cyber Monday following shortly after.

 What is the Nordstrom Black Friday sale 2022?